mysticstylez/KitPatcherPro/README.md

 Dependencies included in this package.
 If it's an issue then please reach out to me.

-This package contains no license.
-Please do not redistribute modified versions or use for commercial use by itself.
-You're welcome to use in your projects or commercial game.
-Thank you.
+This package contains no license and is for personal projects only at the moment - no comemrcial use.
+See KitPatcher v0.0.6 for commercial use.

 Versions: